Contents¶

 To experiment and test the UDF, you can modify and rerun the process method of the udf_template.ipynb(

-services.
-You can access the parameters in the udf_template.ipynb([WORK_DIR]/IEdgeInsights/tools/JupyterNotebook/udf_template.ipynb
+jupyter_connectorUDF config provided for eitherVideoIngestionorVideoAnalyticsservices.
+You can access the parameters in the udf_template.ipynb([WORK_DIR]/IEdgeInsights/tools/JupyterNotebook/udf_template.ipynb) constructor in theudf_configparameter.Note:

 The